 Plus you can look forward to in-line messaging, allowing you to switch between SMS and Skype without switching apps and it's rocking some fancy dictation skills, as it can output symbols rather than writing the word and will even head into your contacts list to check how you spell a person's name when you speak it.

 The new photos app will be one of many universal apps and being universal it also syncs your images across all your Windows 10 devices using OneDrive.

 Not only that, it also removes duplicate images, automatically creates albums and automatically enhances your photos by removing red eye and the like.

 If you're not using a Lumia phone then you'll also see some big changes to the camera app, as Lumia Camera is becoming the default app on all Windows 10 handsets.
 It brings with it auto-HDR, 4K video recording, Rich Capture (which can combine images to create one superior photo) and Dynamic Flash, which takes a photo both with and without flash and then lets you adjust the flash level after the fact.

-If you're already using a Lumia then you won't have to wait for Windows 10 for phones to make use of these features, but the new version of Lumia Camera will also be faster both to launch and take photos than the current version.
+If you're already using a Lumia then you won't have to wait for Windows 10 Mobile to make use of these features, but the new version of Lumia Camera will also be faster both to launch and take photos than the current version.

-Big things are happening to Internet Explorer as part of Windows 10, in fact it's not even clear whether the new version will be called Internet Explorer, as it's currently codenamed Project Spartan.
+Big things are happening to Internet Explorer as part of Windows 10.
+In fact it's going to be replaced with a new name: Microsoft Edge.
+That's the official name.
+Previously, it was codenamed Project Spartan.